-Thanks to our partnership with Coventry Transport Museum, we’ll once again be featuring XRW 964M – probably the most famous Triumph motorcycle in the world of overland travel – which Ted Simon rode around the world on his Jupiter’s Travels journey in the ’70s, together with the BMW from Dreaming of Jupiter.
+Thanks to our partnership with Coventry Transport Museum, we’ll once again be featuring XRW 964M – probably the most famous Triumph motorcycle in the world of overland travel – which Ted Simon rode around the world on his Jupiter’s Travels journey in the ’70s.

 Steph Jeavons’ CRF250

 Rhonda the Honda left tyre tracks on all seven continents during Steph’s four-year journey around the world.

 Sam Manicom’s BMW R80 GS